Share on Reddit

 Key Takeaways

-- Traditional vs Roth contributions offer different tax treatment; traditional contributions reduce current taxable income while Roth contributions provide tax-free withdrawals in retirement
+• Traditional vs Roth contributions offer different tax treatment, with traditional contributions reducing current taxable income while Roth contributions provide tax-free withdrawals in retirement

 What Are Contributions in Retirement Plans?